libp2p/specs/3-requirements.md

 - has multiple connections to another node X
 - has multiple connections to another node Y
 - has multiple streams open per connection
-- multiplexes streams over http2 to node X
+- multiplexes streams over HTTP2 to node X
-- multiplexes streams over ssh to node Y
+- multiplexes streams over SSH to node Y
-- one protocol mounted on top of libp2p uses one stream per peer
+- one protocol mounted on top of `libp2p` uses one stream per peer
-- one protocol mounted on top of libp2p uses multiple streams per peer
+- one protocol mounted on top of `libp2p` uses multiple streams per peer

-Not providing this level of flexbility makes it impossible to use libp2p in various platforms, use cases, or network setups.
+Not providing this level of flexbility makes it impossible to use `libp2p` in various platforms, use cases, or network setups.
 It is not important that all implementations support all choices; what is critical is that the spec is flexible enough to allow implementations to use precisely what they need.
-This ensures that complex user or application constraints do not rule out libp2p as an option.
+This ensures that complex user or application constraints do not rule out `libp2p` as an option.

 ## 3.6 Enable several network topologies

-Differents systems have different requirements and with that comes different topologies.
-In the P2P literature we can find these topologies being enumerated as: Unstructured, Structured, Hybrid and Centralised.
+Different systems have different requirements and with that comes different topologies.
+In the P2P literature we can find these topologies being enumerated as: unstructured, structured, hybrid and centralized.

-Centralised topologies are the most common to find in Web Applications infrastructures, it requires for a given service or services to be present at all times in a known static location, so that other services can access them.
-Unstructured networks represent a type of P2P networks where the network topology is completely random, or at least non deterministic, while structured networks have a implicit way of organizing themselves, hybrid networks are a mix of the last two.
+Centralized topologies are the most common to find in Web Applications infrastructures, it requires for a given service or services to be present at all times in a known static location, so that other services can access them.
+Unstructured networks represent a type of P2P networks where the network topology is completely random, or at least non deterministic, while structured networks have a implicit way of organizing themselves.
+Hybrid networks are a mix of the last two.

-With this in consideration, libp2p must be ready to perform different routing mechanisms and peer discovery, in order to build the routing tables that will enable services to propagate messages or to find each other.
+With this in consideration, `libp2p` must be ready to perform different routing mechanisms and peer discovery, in order to build the routing tables that will enable services to propagate messages or to find each other.

-## 3.7 Resource Discovery
+## 3.7 Resource discovery

-libp2p also solves the problem with discoverability of resources inside of a network through Records, a record is a unit of data that can be digitally signed, timestamp and/or used with other methods to give it a ephemeral validity.
-These Records hold pieces of information, such as location of availability of resources present in the network, these resources can be data, storage, CPU cycles and other types of services.
+`libp2p` also solves the problem with discoverability of resources inside of a network through *records*.
+A record is a unit of data that can be digitally signed, timestamped and/or used with other methods to give it an ephemeral validity.
+These records hold pieces of information such as location or availability of resources present in the network.
+These resources can be data, storage, CPU cycles and other types of services.

-libp2p must not put a constraint on the location of resources, instead offer ways to find them easily in the network or use a sidechannel.
+`libp2p` must not put a constraint on the location of resources, but instead offer ways to find them easily in the network or use a side channel.